Juvenile Defense Lawyer San Marcos

 We serve families throughout San Marcos, Hays County, and surrounding areas, including Austin, Round Rock, and Georgetown.
 Whether your child is facing minor charges or serious allegations, we are here to help.

 Don’t let juvenile charges jeopardize your child’s future.
 At Smith & Vinson Law Firm, we fight to protect your child’s rights, reputation, and opportunities.
-Contact us today for a free consultation.
+Contact us today for a free consultation with our juvenile defense lawyers.

 Call (512) 359-3743 or fill out our online form to get started.